SKSKSK94/SFND_Unscented_Kalman_Filter/README.md

 ### RMSE error on px, py, vx, vy
 <img src="images/simulation.gif" width="800" height="300" />

+It's interesting to see the predicted path which is constrained by the motion model.
+In this project the motion model used is CTRV, which assumes constant velocity and turning rate.
+Since our cars do not have constant turning rates you can see the predicted paths swing around and take a while to correct after the car begins moving straight again.

 ### Determine process noise by chi-sqaure distribution
 I determined process noise std_a_(Process noise standard deviation longitudinal acceleration in m/s^2) and std_yawdd_(Process noise standard deviation yaw acceleration in rad/s^2) by using chi-sqaure distribution table as belows.